Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 Note: `stringSplit()` and `stringTrim()` works in 0.7.0 Version!

 ### stringStartsWith(str:String, start:String)
-Note: If you trying to detect the last word of the string it will not work, same with `stringEndsWith()`

-Detects if the string starts with
+Identifie's the string that begins with the `start` parameter.

-- `str` - The string you want
+- `str` - The string to be manipulate.
-- `start` - The start of the string
+- `start` - The start of the string.

 ### stringEndsWith(str:String, end:String)
-Detects if the string end with, works the same with `stringStartsWith()`
+Identifie's the string that ends with the `end` parameter.

+- `str` - The string to be manipulate.
+- `end` - The end of the string.

 ### stringSplit(str:String, split:String)
-Splits a string into mutiple string
+Splits a string into multiple string will turn it into a **table**

-- `str` - The string you want
+- `str` - The string to split.
-- `start` - The speration of the string
+- `start` - The seperation of the string.

+Example: `stringSplit('Split, This, LOL!', ', ')[1]` This will print 'Split'.

 ### stringTrim(str:String)
-Removes any unnecessary large spaces that the string has
+Remove's any unnecessary large spaces from string.

-- `str` - The string you want
+- `str` - The string to be converted.

 ***

 # Other Functions
 ### triggerEvent(name:String, arg1:String, arg2:String)
-Triggers an event without you having to chart them.
+Triggers an event without having to enter it into the chart editor.

-- `name` - Event name on Chart Editor
+- `name` - The name of the event in the Chart editor.
-- `arg1` - Value 1 on Chart Editor
+- `arg1` - The value on Value 1.
-- `arg2` - Value 2 on Chart Editor
+- `arg2` - The value on Value 2.

 ### setHealthBarColors(leftHex:String, rightHex:String)
-Changes the health colors on the health bar **(Must be a Hexadecimal Color)**
+Changes the health color's on the health bar. **(Must be a Hexadecimal Color Code)**

-- `leftHex` - The opponent health bar color
+- `leftHex` - The Opponent health bar color.
-- `rightHex` - The player health bar color
+- `rightHex` - The Player health bar color.

 ### setTimeBarColors(leftHex:String, rightHex:String)
-Changes the Time bar colors **(Must be a Hexadecimal Color)**
+Changes the time bar color's. **(Must be a Hexadecimal Color Code)**

-- `leftHex` - The color thats filling up the time bar
+- `leftHex` - The color thats filling up the time bar.
-- `rightHex` - The background of the time bar
+- `rightHex` - The background of the time bar.

 ### getColorFromHex(color:String)
-Get the color decimal ID from an Hexadecimal value _(color)_
+Get's the color from an Hexadecimal Color Code.

-Example: To get orange, you should use `getColorFromHex('FF7800')` or `getColorFromHex('0xFFFF7800')`
+Example: To get orange, you should use `getColorFromHex('FF7800')` or `getColorFromHex('0xFFFF7800')`.

 ### getSongPosition()
-Returns the current song position.
-Shortcut to `getPropertyClass('Conductor', 'songPosition')`
+Return's the current song position.
+Shortcut to `getPropertyClass('Conductor', 'songPosition')`.

+### removeFromGroup(obj:String, index:Int, dontDestroy:Bool = false)
+Remove's the a specific note group.

+- `obj` - The group name of the note.
+- `index` - The note member id.
+- `dontDestroy` - An optional variable.
+Won't clear member from memory, you will probably never ever use this.

+Example: To remove the first spawned note from the group you should use `removeFromGroup('notes', 0)`.

 ***

-# Song Functions
-### exitSong(skipTransition:Bool)
-Exits the song

-- `skipTransition` - The transition if the song exited

-### restartSong(skipTransition:Bool)
-Restarts the song

-### loadSong(name:String, difficultyNum:Int)
-Loads another song

-- `name` - The name of the song you wan't to load
-- `difficulty` - The difficulty ID of song

-***

 # Randomizers
 ### getRandomInt(min:Int, max:Int)
-It randomizes the Int better than `math.random(min, max)`
+This will randomize a number. _(Better than `math.random()`)_

-- `min` - Lowest number
+- `min` - The lowest value.
-- `max` - Highest number
+- `max` - The highest value.

-### getRandomFloat(min:Int, max:Int)
+### getRandomFloat(min:Float, max:Float)
-It randomizes the Float, works tha same as `getRandomInt()`
+Works the same as `getRandomInt()` but only works for **float**.

+- `min` - The lowest value.
+- `max` - The highest value.

 ### getRandomBool(chance:Float = 50)
-It randomizes the Bool
+It randomizes the chance of it being `true`.

-- `chance` - It randomizes the chance of it being `true`
+- `chance` - The possibility of it being `true`.

 ***

 # Camera Functions
 ### cameraShake(camera:String, intensity:Float, duration:Float)
-Makes the camera shake
+Makes the camera shake.

-- `camera` - `camGame`, `camHUD` or `camOther`
+- `camera` - Can be either `camGame`, `camHUD` or `camOther`.
-- `intensity` - How far away should it shake, recommended value is `0.05`
+- `intensity` - How far away should it shake, recommended value is `0.05`.
-- `duration` - How much time duration for it to shake
+- `duration` - How much time duration for it to shake.

 ### cameraSetTarget(target:String)
-Makes the camera focus on a specific target
+Makes the camera focus on a specific target.

-- `target` - Target can be either boyfriend or dad
+- `target` - Target can be either `boyfriend` or `dad`.

 ### cameraFlash(camera:String, color:String, duration:Float,forced:Bool)
-Makes the camera flash
+Makes the camera flash.

-- `camera` - `camGame`, `camHUD` or `camOther`
+- `camera` - Can be either `camGame`, `camHUD` or `camOther`.
-- `color` - color of flash **(Must be a Hexadecimal Color)**
+- `color` - The color of the flash. **(Must be a Hexadecimal Color Code)**
-- `duration` - How much time duration for it to shake
+- `duration` - The amount of time it will shake for.
-- `forced` - restarts flash or not
+- `forced` - Whether or not restart the flashes.

 ### cameraFade(camera:String, color:String, duration:Float,forced:Bool)
-Makes the camera fade
+Makes the camera fade.

-- `camera` - `camGame`, `camHUD` or `camOther`
+- `camera` - Can be either `camGame`, `camHUD` or `camOther`.
-- `color` - color of fade **(Must be a Hexadecimal Color)**
+- `color` - The color of the fade. **(Must be a Hexadecimal Color Code)**
-- `duration` - Time duration for it to fade
+- `duration` - The amount of time it will fade for.
-- `forced` - restarts fade or not
+- `forced` - Whether or not restart the flashes.

 ***

 # Debug Functions
 ### debugPrint(text1, text2, text3, text4, text5)
-- Prints a debug message on the top-left corner of the screen
-- All values are optional
-- You can have up to 5 values to be printed.
+This command displays a debug message in the top-left corner of the screen.
+All of the values are optional, and you can print up to 5 of them.

-Example: `debugPrint("Current boyfriend character: ", getProperty("boyfriend.curCharacter"));`
+Example: `debugPrint("Current boyfriend character: ", getProperty('boyfriend.curCharacter')`

-This will print the following message: `Current boyfriend character: bf`
+This will print the following message: `Current boyfriend character: bf`.

 ### close()
 Stops your script in the next 100 miliseconds.
-And must be used in a `Stage script` because it won't be used anymore
+And must be used in a `Stage script` because it won't be used anymore.